 The letter noted congressional testimony that “revealed JUUL engaged in a wide variety of promotional activities and outreach efforts to persuade potential customers, including youth, to use JUUL products.
 Witnesses testified, for example, that JUUL advertising saturated social media channels frequented by underage teens and that JUUL used influencers and discount coupons to attract new customers.”
 Those testifying also described further marketing and outreach efforts geared to schools, which were thinly veiled as a youth vaping prevention program.

 Additionally, the FDA is investigating how JUUL designed and manipulated its vaping devices and other products to increase the addictiveness of its products.
 JUUL claims that each JUUL pod contains as much nicotine as a pack of cigarettes, but experts believe the amount of nicotine intake for JUUL may be much higher.
 JUUL designed its vaping device to deliver substantially higher concentrations of nicotine per puff than traditional cigarettes and most other brands’ vaping devices.
-Its products are also designed to have maximum inhalability, without any “throat hit” or irritation that would serve as a natural deterrent to new users.
+Its products are also designed to maximize inhalation without any “throat hit” or irritation that would serve as a natural deterrent to new users.

 JUUL Labs has been under increased scrutiny over its vaping devices and products since a mysterious lung illness linked to vaping has claimed five lives and a sixth death is under investigation with possible ties to vaping.
 Further, there are now 450 cases of respiratory illness in 33 states and one U.S. territory.